Best Rollers for Painting Furniture

 Where To Buy Mohair Mini Roller

-1/4-inch White Woven Mini Paint Roller
+1/4-inch White Woven Mini Roller

-1/4- inch White Woven Mini Paint Roller
+1/4 inch White Woven Mini Roller

-This paint roller is similar to the Mohair Roller.
+This is similar to the Mohair one.
 The nap is a little bit longer, but not by much.
 So it can also create a smooth finish.
+But it can also get into details a little bit better than the Mohair.

-closeup of 1/4" white woven paint roller
+closeup of 1/4" white woven nap

 Pros: